Percdye7/destiny2solo-PS/README.md

 6. -> Hit Enter

 Note: You should change this Executionpolicy back to its default if you plan on never using this script again.
-You can change it back to default By doing everything above but changing Step 5 to: ```set-executionpolicy Restricted```
+You can change it back to default By doing everything above, but changing Step 5 to: ```set-executionpolicy Restricted```

 Here are the Official Microsoft Explanations about the Executionpolicys:
 - **Restricted** -> Doesn't load configuration files or run scripts.
 The default execution policy for Windows client computers.